Loading...

 object and the where clause/order by clauses that was used to generate the SQL query.

-, complex server-side validation can be added to a collection by calling the CancelOperation
+, complex server-side validation can be added to a collection using the CancelOperation

 method of the notification.